shdaga/macaddress/README.md

 /code ----> where our Dockerfile is present

 To build the container
+# docker run -it --name mac macaddress:v1

+or
+If we want to provide which network to be used then we can use below command

-# docker run -it macaddress:v1
+# docker run -it --network host --name mac macaddress:v1

 It will ask the user for MAC address number and it will display the output accordingaly.